 There are many deployment strategies that you can use to roll out changes: some involve downtime, while others do not; some are easy to implement, while others are more complicated; some only work with stateless apps, which are apps that don’t need to persist any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless), while others also work with stateful apps, which are apps that store data on their local hard disks that needs to be persisted across deployments (e.g., any sort of database or distributed data system).

-The next several sections will go over two types of deployment strategies: core deployment strategies and add-on deployment strategies.
+The next several sections will go over two types of deployment strategies, which I’ll refer to as core deployment strategies and add-on deployment strategies.
 Core deployment strategies are the main strategies you use to deploy your code.
-Add-on deployment strategies are strategies that can only be used in conjunction with a primary deployment strategy.
+Add-on deployment strategies are strategies that can only be used in conjunction with a core deployment strategy.
 Let’s start with the core deployment strategies.

-This is the most basic deployment strategy, where you take a downtime to roll out changes, as shown in Figure 51:
+This is the most basic deployment strategy, where you take downtime to roll out changes, as shown in Figure 39:

 You take all the v1 nodes down to update them to v2.
 While the update is happening, your users get an outage.